 - Go to Device Manager.

-- Under Imaging devices, uninstall these drivers in the following order:
+- Under Imaging devices, uninstall these devices in the following order:

 - SR300 Virtual camera.